NuGet/Home/designs/NuGet-CPPCLI-Support.md

 In the background, it is said that C++/CLI projects are supposed to support installing both managed and native packages.
 This would require some amendments to NuGet's framework model.

+* When a package supports both managed and native assemblies (unlikely), NuGet will pick the managed assemblies first.
+* NuGet will *only* observe CLRSupport when it is `NetCore`, .NET Framework C++/CLI is not the target at this point.

 `native` framework is not compatible with anything but `native` and that will remain.
 NuGet has a fallback compatibility mode as well.
 For example: .NET Core projects have a fallback to .NET Framework with a warning.
 This is also callled `Asset Target Fallback`.